itthinx/wps-react-rest-shop/README.md

 ## Test

-Assuming that you have cloned the repository and built the example in your web server's root directory:
+Assuming that you have cloned the repository on localhost and built the example in its web server's root directory:

 Open http://localhost/wps-react-rest-shop/index.html in your browser.